 - those with no sign of gum disease

-Watch our video below where Dr. Pio Modi explains the dental implant procedure and how implants can be the best solution to missing teeth
+Watch Dr. Pio Modi explain the implant procedure and why they a great solution to missing teeth:

 Single or Multiple Implants

-Implants are versatile; if you are only missing one tooth, one implant plus one replacement tooth will do the trick.
-If you are missing several teeth in a row, a few strategically placed implants can support a permanent dental bridge (a set of replacement teeth).
+If you are only missing one tooth only one implant is needed.
+If several teeth are missing, you will need several placed implants to support a permanent dental bridge (a set of replacement teeth).

-Similarly, if you have lost all of your teeth, a full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.
+A full bridge or full denture can be permanently fixed in your mouth if you have lost all of your teeth.

-Conventional bridges and dentures are not fixed to the bone, and can therefore be unstable.
-This can make it difficult to eat or smile with confidence.
-Implants not only look more natural, but feel and act more like normal teeth, with a stronger biting force.
+Unlike implants, conventional bridges and dentures are not fixed to the bone and can eventually become unstable.
+This can make it difficult to eat properly or feel comfortable smiling.
+Implants not only look more natural, but they feel and act more like natural teeth and can better handle biting and chewing.

-And, because they don’t directly rely on neighbouring teeth for support, implants don’t compromise the health of your natural teeth.
-In fact, bridges are only expected to last seven to ten years and even less with root canals, whereas implants will typically last a lifetime.
+Because implants don’t directly rely on other teeth for support, they don’t compromise the health of your natural teeth.
+In fact, bridges are only expected to last seven to ten years and even less after a root canal, whereas implants will typically last a lifetime.

 If you need more information about dental implants in Brantford, Dr. Pio Modi of Parkway Dentistry will give you a free consultation to discuss your needs.
 Parkway Dentistry is located at 299 Wayne Gretzky Pkwy. unit 1, in Brantford.